iia/Thirst/notifier/README.md

 Docker image from Docker hub and execute the image on any machine with a working Docker installation.

-To achieve that execute the following command,

-        sudo docker run iia86/thirst-notifier:latest

 Note that if you want to deploy the notifier service like this to a machine of your choice you have to put a custom firmware on the devices that you are using.
 In this case you have to modify **#define FMT_NOTIFIER_HTTP_HEADER** in the file